 Original Medicare, Part D, and VA Benefits

-VA drug coverage is considered creditable coverage for Medicare Part D. If you decide not to enroll in a Part D plan, you could enroll in one at a later date without penalty, unlike Medicare Part B.
+VA drug coverage is considered creditable coverage for Medicare Part D. If you decide not to enroll in a Part D plan, you could enroll in one later without penalty, unlike Medicare Part B.

-If you enroll in a prescription drug plan coverage, you’ll be responsible for your Part D Premium.
+Enrolling in a prescription drug plan coverage will make you responsible for your Part D Premium.
 You could use your Veterans Benefits coverage to pick up your prescriptions from VA facilities and your Medicare Part D plan for civilian pharmacies.

 Medicare Advantage and VA Benefits

 Medicare Advantage plans are great options for veterans with VA benefits only.
-This is because many plans with a zero-premium give plenty of plan extras not available through VA benefits.
+This is because many plans with a zero-premium offer plenty of plan extras unavailable through VA benefits.

 In addition to these plans, some pay a portion of your Medicare Part B, specifically designed for veterans.